-We teach maths in a creative, cross curricular approach providing practical real life opportunities for enterprise, problem solving and developing mathematical reasoning.
+We teach mathematics in a creative, cross curricular approach providing practical real life opportunities for enterprise, problem solving and developing mathematical reasoning.
+Staff use White Rose Maths as a tool to support planning.
 Pupils gain confidence in using mathematical vocabulary and applying mental fluency in all concepts.
 Mathematical concepts include number, measurement, geometry and statistics.

 We provide specific programmes to accelerate progress for children who need additional support.
 These include Numbers Count, 1st Class at Number and Numicon Support.

 The school has a Church of England Voluntary Controlled Status and holds a daily act of Collective Worship.